cas-e/cas-e.github.io/post-markdown/java-bool-table.md

 	int outputSize = (vars.length+1) * twoToThe(vars.length);
 	Seq output = new Seq(new String[outputSize]);
 	output.rowLength = vars.length + 1;
-	generate(expr, vars, new boolean[vars.length], output, 0);
+	generate(expr, vars, new boolean[vars.length], output, 0);  // (1)
-	output.resetIndex();
+	output.resetIndex();                                        // (2)
 	return output;
 }
 ~~~

 Notice that since the default Java arrays are not resizable, we do some calculations to obtain the right size array before sending the whole Seq into `generate`.
-And we can see already from the call to `generate` at `(3)` that five parameters!
+At (1) we also call reset so that the next method in the pipeline can iterate over the results.
+And we can see already from the call to `generate` at `(1)` that five parameters!
 That is towards the upper limit of how many params I would like to put in a method, but it is useful since `generate` is really driving the whole process:

 ~~~
 public static void generate(Tree.Node expr, String[] vars, boolean[] bools, Seq s, int n) {